mozilla/fireplace/README.md

 Our dependencies:

-- `less`: For stylesheets
 - `nunjucks`: For templates (stored as submodule)
+- `stylus`: For stylesheets

 If you plan on doing compilation (i.e.: you're Wil Clouser), you'll also need

-- `clean-css`: For minifying css or whatever
+- `clean-css`: For minifying CSS or whatever
 - `requirejs`: For warming up Spaceheater
-- `uglify-js`: For string extraction
+- `uglify-js`: For minifying JS and L10n string extraction

 ### Flue